CircuitVerse/Blog/content/posts/Samiran_project4-2nd-eval.md

 #### Implementation:

-Designing & researching part was done, now comes to the tough part.. coming to an end product as close to the design as possible.
+The designing & researching part was done, now comes to the tough part.. coming to an end product as close to the design as possible.
 For the implementation, I didn't want to complicate things, & tried to keep things as basic and native as possible.

-After looking for ways to doing this, & doing this right the way to achieve this, in a manner that doesn't harm performance or requires the user to reload everything they switch between themes is to make use of the color variables, the native variable option that CSS provides.
+After looking for ways to do this, & doing this right the way to achieve this, in a manner that doesn't harm performance or requires the user to reload everything they switch between themes is to make use of the color variables, the native variable option that CSS provides.

 Mixing this with some JS I was sure to have a working modal.

-- I start by separating the stylesheet rules that deals with colors, I extracted all those rules & created a new stylesheet with them so that the themer has to only deal with one sass file.
+- I start by separating the stylesheet rules that deal with colors, I extracted all those rules & created a new stylesheet with them so that the theme has to only deal with one sass file.

-- Secondly, change all the hardcoded hexcodes into variables, having variables defined somewhere, at load these variables are defined to the root node of the DOM, then the page just extracts & sets these.
-Now, this was very important to change the theme in real-time, it's possible to change the values of color variables present in the root with the help of JS w/o needing reload.
+- Secondly, change all the hardcoded hex codes into variables, having variables defined somewhere, at load these variables are defined to the root node of the DOM, then the page just extracts & sets these.
+Now, this was very important to change the theme in real-time, it's possible to change the values of color variables present in the root with the help of JS w/o needing to reload.

 - Then, it was now time for some JS, defining the object with the theme name property and of course, their colors.